-Think kids should wait until they're older for lessons on basic finance?
+Think students should wait until they're older for lessons on basic finance?

-Not so!
 Even young children can learn to sort a few coins and contribute to the budget.
-Older kids can help locate prices for grocery items and be involved in tallying simple sums.
+Older children can help locate prices for grocery items and be involved in tallying simple sums.

-When kids understand that math isn't just theoretical, they automatically feel more interested in math as a learning activity.
+When students understand that math isn't just theoretical, they automatically feel more interested in math as a learning activity.

 - 7 x 9 = Trouble!